doasync/fry-fx/README.md

 controller.cancel();
 ```

-The handler is compartible with `createEffect`.
-There is a classic way to create
+The handler is compatible with `createEffect`.
+There is a classic way to create normal effect:
-normal effect:

 ```ts
 const fetchCountry = async (